0-8-15/beaver/README.md

 Beaver
 ===========

+An IPv6 layer for Remote Inter Process Communication.

+Transport layer is intented to be replaceable, currently onetierzero only.

-Beaver (formerly onetierzero) is a fork from zerotier just before the license change.
+Onetierzero, the former name of this repository, is a fork from zerotier just before the license change.
 Hence GPLv3 or later.

 ## ISSUES